 Then you have your James Bonds and Ethan Hunts, highly-trained agents reputed to be the best at what they do, working on behalf of their governments (in most cases) to safeguard entire nations.

-Both sorts are sex magnets — men burdened with such impeccably chiseled physiques, radiant charisma and naturally bravery that women who cross their paths can’t help but swoon in their presence.
+Both sorts are sex magnets — men burdened with such impeccably chiseled physiques, radiant charisma and natural bravery that women who cross their paths can't help but swoon in their presence.
 Which is handy, since saving one of those women often becomes part of the mission.
 Upon successful completion, the grateful damsel might even gift the hero a sexual bonus.